Dr. Dietzek paid a visit to iHeart Radio to discuss varicose & Spider Veins with Loraine Ballard Morrill.

 Loraine Ballard Morrill: Is there a danger, a medical risk, to having Varicose veins?

 As far as Varicose veins, there have been dramatic improvements in the treatment for Varicose veins and the underlying condition known as venous insufficiency.
-In the past, people would refer to this type of surgery as vein stripping surgery.
-People could be laid up for weeks on end with a lot of discomfort following the procedure.
+In the past, people would refer to this type of surgery as vein-stripping surgery.
+After the procedure, people could be laid up for weeks afterward with many discomforts.

 Dr. Charles Dietzek: One of the misconceptions is that there’s a simple thing that someone can do in order to avoid them.
 Unfortunately, there’s not.

-Loraine Ballard Morrill: Dr. Dietzek, I wonder if you could speak to the fact that it seems like a lot of different types of establishments deal with Spider Veins in particular and you often see Groupons for these sort of medi-spas and places like that.
+Loraine Ballard Morrill: Dr. Dietzek, I wonder if you could speak to the fact that it seems like a lot of different types of establishments deal with Spider Veins in particular, and you often see Groupons for these sort of medispas and places like that.
 You are a vascular surgeon and a vein specialist.
-I wonder if you can speak to that, why it might be preferable to go to someone who is actually trained in this area.
+I wonder if you can speak to that why it might be preferable to go to someone who is actually trained in this area.

 The spectrum of venous disease is broad, and sometimes a person will have little Spider Veins, but coexistent with that could be Varicose veins and other medical issues that are going on.
-Unfortunately, some institutions or some places will try to approach just one little area without really understanding the big picture.
+Unfortunately, some institutions or places will try to approach just one little area without understanding the big picture.